BrisRuby/meetups/_posts/2015-10-25-git-in-ruby.md

 Blobs represent file contents are the most common object type in Git.

-They are simply the compressed object header and file contents so nothing else needs to be implmented.
+They are simply the compressed object header and file contents.
+This is the same as the default so nothing else needs to be implmented.

     module Git
-      def self.read_blob(contents)
-        contents
+      class Blob < Obj
       end
     end

-Git also looks up a file optimistically but we wont implement that just yet.
-This means we'll need to give our Ruby code the full hash.

-    Git.read "cb1842a3899d41b01feb5543eb3faf3afe65cfb0"
-    # => "I can't believe it's not Git!\n"

-    $ git cat-file -p cb1842
+    Git::Blob.new("Why am I so ugly :(\n").save
-    # => "I can't believe it's not Git!"
+    # => "b7537519a566c40d554f7b599ec4ff2b418c1df3"

 ---